Revisiting Variations in Topological Transitivity

+\footnote{ The author thanks the anonymous referees for very detailed comments and suggestions, that has tremendously polished the entire write-up.}

+``\emph{Transitivity}'' gets its \emph{form} from the concept of ``\emph{recurrence}''.
+The frequencies of such recurrence in transitive systems were first explored and utilized by \textbf{Hillel Furstenberg} especially in the field of combinatorial number theory, where he used \emph{`families'} to characterize recurrence.

+In his seminal paper on disjointness in topological dynamics, \textbf{Furstenberg} \cite{f} laid a foundation for the classification of dynamical systems by their recurrent properties.
+He systematized the theory of recurrences by considering (Furstenberg) families, in particular defining such families for classifying transitivities.
+We follow this tradition and look into more details on various transitivities that were discussed in \cite{aan}.

+Based on the study developed by Furstenberg, \textbf{Akin} \cite{ak} extended the notion of recurrence to the setting of general monoid actions.
+In this context, a `\emph{Fursterberg family}' on the subsets of an acting monoid, is considered to define the recurrence of its action.

-The study of ``\emph{topological transitivity}'' was initiated by G. D. Birkhoff, which was later systematized by Gottschalk, Hedlund, Furstenberg and many more.
-In this article we discuss some variations of topological transitivity for the systems $(X, T)$, on the lines of the study made in \cite{aan}, with emphasis on the properties of ``strongly transitive'' systems.
+In this article, we discuss some variations of topological transitivity for the systems $(X, T)$, on the lines of the study made in \cite{aan}, infused by the ideas in \cite{ak,f} with emphasis on the properties of ``strongly transitive'' systems.